 The only thing that I don't like is that I have to wait too long if I use it thick, so I let it dry overnight just to be sure.

-Used in this layout: Day 18
+Used in this project: Day 18

 I love this stuff.
 I actually bought a second bottle so I would not run out.
 I never do that.
 You can use it as an adhesive with just the smallest dot and it holds flowers, ribbons, chipboard, grungeboard...what ever you stick will stay!
 I've used it over rub ons that I put on TH fragments to keep them from rubbing off.
 I've used them to glue paper behind the fragments as it's see through.
 I LOVE it with a one of the masks...just ink or use glimmer mist over your mask heat set and then use the glossy accents to add highlighted dimension to certain areas.
 It's fun, versatile and a must have in my tool box.

-Used in this layout: Pieces of Me
+Used in this project: Pieces of Me

 I just love glossy accent!
 It is so versatile.
 It´s my favorite when it comes to glue, and it is also great for making 3D effect.
 I think it gives a very cool effect to put some on the paper you´re using, and then drag it randomly across the page with a ruler.
 And I also often put it on cut-out letters and swirls to get dimension.
 Sometimes first, and then paint over with crackle paint, or paint the letters first, then use glossy, for shiny letters.
 It can also be used to make waterdroplets on flowers. and so much more... :)